OSC/ood-documentation/latest/_sources/authentication/dex.rst.txt

 Installing OnDemand Dex package
 -------------------------------

-First the OnDemand yum repos must be enabled, see :ref:`install-software`.
+First the OnDemand yum repositories must be enabled, see :ref:`install-software`.

 Install the ``ondemand-dex`` package: